 - 1.1 GENERAL JURISDICTION.
-The Judicial Board is a body of the Board of Directors which shall have the authority to render opinions on matters which the Constitution or Internal Regulations specify, including: - (a) the interpretation of the Constitution, Internal Regulations, Policies, and Plans of the Society and the resolution of conflicts between provisions of the Internal Regulations, in accordance with the provisions relating to interpretation set out in the Internal Regulations of the Presidential Portfolio-01; - (b) the interpretation of all motions and resolutions passed by the Legislative Council, including the authority to declare invalid any act of the Legislative Council or the Executive Committee which violates the Constitution or Internal Regulations; - (c) the interpretation of all procedures, questions and results of all Elections and Referenda, including the authority to declare invalid any Referenda or Election that violates the Constitution or Internal Regulations and to order the placing of a Referendum question on a ballot in cases of undue procedural delay; - (d) the interpretation of the constitutions of Clubs and Services of the Society, including the authority to declare invalid any act of a Club or Service which violates the Constitution or Internal Regulations or its own constitution; and - (e) the interpretation of any other Governance Documents of Clubs and Services of the Society as requested. - 1.2 EQUITY JURISDICTION.
-In accordance with the Internal Regulations of the University Affairs Portfolio, the Judicial Board shall also have jurisdiction over: - (a) Equity Complaints that are referred to it by the Equity Complaints Investigation Committee; and
+The Judicial Board is a body of the Board of Directors which shall have the authority to render opinions on matters which the Constitution or Internal Regulations specify, including: - a) the interpretation of the Constitution, Internal Regulations, Policies, and Plans of the Society and the resolution of conflicts between provisions of the Internal Regulations, in accordance with the provisions relating to interpretation set out in the Internal Regulations of Governance-01; - b) the interpretation of all motions and resolutions passed by the Legislative Council, including the authority to declare invalid any act of the Legislative Council or the Executive Committee which violates the Constitution or Internal Regulations; - c) the interpretation of all procedures, questions and results of all Elections and Referenda, including the authority to declare invalid any Referenda or Election that violates the Constitution or Internal Regulations and to order the placing of a Referendum question on a ballot in cases of undue procedural delay; - d) the interpretation of the constitutions of Clubs and Services of the Society, including the authority to declare invalid any act of a Club or Service which violates the Constitution or Internal Regulations or its own constitution; and - e) the interpretation of any other Governance Documents of Clubs and Services of the Society as requested. - 1.2 EQUITY JURISDICTION.
+In accordance with the Internal Regulations of the University Affairs Portfolio, the Judicial Board shall also have jurisdiction over: - a) Equity Complaints that are referred to it by the Equity Complaints Investigation Committee: and - b) appeals of decisions rendered by the Equity Complaints Investigation Committee. - 1.3 LIMITED JURISDICTION.
+The Judicial Board shall not have the authority to bind the Board of Directors.